ryedin/site/_reference/docker-compose-labels.md

 Both `minimum` and `maximum` are percentages relative to the desired count for a given process.
 If your application has a `web` process scaled to a desired count of 4, a `minimum` of 100 would instruct ECS to keep at least 4 `web` processes (or "tasks" in ECS terms) running throughout a deployment.
 A `maximum` of 200 would allow ECS to run up to 8 processes: 4 old processes and 4 new processes starting up, before ECS kills the old ones.

 If you'd like a more in-depth explanation, see the ECS doc [Updating a Service](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html).

+## convox.draining.timeout

+The `convox.draining.timeout` label allows you to specify the amount of time in seconds to allow a draining balancer to keep active connections open.
+After the timeout, the load balancer will close all connections to a deregistered or unhealthy instance.
+The minimum value is 1 and the maximum is 3600.
+The default value is 60.
+See the [AWS CloudFormation ConnectionDrainingPolicy document](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb-connectiondrainingpolicy.html) for more.

+    labels:
+      - convox.draining.timeout=300

 ## convox.health